 In 2017 the Spanish Parallel Programming Contest will run in systems of the CESGA.

-The contest is in September in Malaga, coinciding with the Jornadas Sarteco.
+The contest is in September, coinciding with the Jornadas Sarteco.
 Non official, non on-site participation (exhibition) is also allowed.

 The participation rules can be found at the webside of the Spanish Parallel Programming Contest.

 OpenMP solutions use a multicore with 2 processors Haswell 2680v3 (24 cores).
-MPI+OpenMP solutions use a maximum of four nodes of this type.
+MPI solutions use a maximum of four nodes of this type.
 CUDA solutions use an NVIDIA Tesla K80.
-XeonPhi solutions will use an Intel Xeon Phi 7120P.
+XeonPhi solutions use an Intel Xeon Phi 7120P.

 After entering the selected test, there are five options:

 -A problem can be selected and viewed.
 It is presented together with:

 The scheme mooshak uses for input/output and for time account and speed-up calculation.
 This file is not modified by the contestants.